-A monitoring point can become overloaded if there are too many web path tests running simultaneously.
+A Monitoring Point can become overloaded if there are too many web path tests running simultaneously.
 Under heavy use, web path test execution can be delayed.
-When a monitoring point becomes overloaded, web path tests will be dropped.
-You can view the monitoring point load at any time.
-When there are heavy load and overload conditions, messages indicating this can also be seen on the Test Timeline page.
+When a Monitoring Point becomes overloaded, web path tests will be dropped.
+You can view the Monitoring Point load at any time.
+When there are heavy load and overload conditions, messages indicating this can also be seen on the Web Timeline page.
 The following table shows the various heavy load conditions, how the conditions are indicated, and what to do about them.

 |Condition||Indicator(s)||Message text||Action(s) to take|

 |Heavily used Monitoring Point||Message||The Monitoring Point is close to being overloaded with web transactions.||Consider reducing web path test load.|

 |Heavily used Monitoring Point, transactions delayed||Message,||The most recent monitoring results were delayed.||Consider reducing web path test load.|

 |Overloaded Monitoring Point||Message, grey chart||The Monitoring Point is overloaded with web transactions.||Reduce web path test load.|

 To determine how heavily the Monitoring Point is loaded:

 - Find the web path you are interested in.

 - Click the web path you want to view.
 The Web Timeline page appears.